Stason123/Mega-Lorem-Ipsum/README.md

 3. Backend I using .net core 3.1

-4. Install Live Server to vs code to make possible run project
-    - Now you can run frontend project by click mosue right button on index.html and click "Open with Live Server"
+4. To run frontend run 'npm install' and run by 'node app.js'

 5. Frontend build on Vanilla Javascript
     - Can create, delete, change users data